MattechLab/monalisa/_sources/1-1_hello_monalisa.rst.txt

 ==============

 Hi there, it is your first time here, don't forget to leave us a star if you find this useful.
+Our code can be found here : https://github.com/MattechLab/monalisa.

 Monalisa is a Matlab/C++ MRI reconstructions toolbox for 2 or 3 spatial dimensions with 0 or 1 or 2 non-spatial dimensions.
 You can chose your reconstruction function depending if you want temporal or spatial regularization in the objective functions of the reconstruction problem.